tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

 If the extension is present, the server MAY send a delegated credential extension; if the extension is not present, the server MUST NOT send a delegated credential.
 A delegated credential MUST NOT be provided unless a Certificate message is also sent.
-The server MUST ignore the extension unless TLS 1.2 or later is negotiated.
+The server MUST ignore the extension unless TLS 1.3 or later is negotiated.

-When negotiating TLS 1.3, the server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client SHOULD ignore delegated credentials sent as extensions to any other certificate.
+The server MUST send the delegated credential as an extension in the CertificateEntry of its end-entity certificate; the client SHOULD ignore delegated credentials sent as extensions to any other certificate.
-When negotiating TLS 1.2, the delegated credential MUST be sent as an extension in the ServerHello.

 The delegated credential contains a signature from the public key in the end-entity certificate using a signature algorithm advertised by the client in